compsocialscience/summer-institute/README.md

    The `partner_site` field above tells the site where to look for the data files for this page.
 In this example, it'd use the data files in `_data/2018/northwestern`.
 The `main` field identifies that this is the `index.md` file, and should look for the appropriate layout (with images and correct format)
 3. Create the data files as desired.
 For example data, feel free to checkout the `.yml` files in `_data/2019`.
 When creating the `sidebar.yml` file, you'll need to be sure that the corresponding markdown files exist, or the link with throw a `404: page not found` error.

-4. Additional markdown pages (like `apply.md`) may be created inside the `2020/northwestern/` directory.
+4. Additional markdown pages may be created inside the `2020/northwestern/` directory.
 They should use the following front matter data:
     ```yaml
       ---
       layout: location_detail